A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Proof of Theorem

 \subsection{Proof of Theorem \ref{main} Part II}

-In this subsection, we prove the other direction of Theorem \ref{main}, that is, we show that the moduli space $\X_{\tilde{\zeta}}$ obtained by the gauge-theoretic construction is indeed equal to the 4-dimensional hyperkähler ALE space $X_\zeta$ given by Kronheimer's construction in \cite{kronheimer}.
+In this subsection, we prove the other direction of Theorem \ref{main}.
+That is, we show that the moduli space $\X_{\tilde{\zeta}}$ obtained by the gauge-theoretic construction is indeed equal to the 4-dimensional hyperk{\"a}hler ALE space $X_\zeta$ given by Kronheimer's construction in \cite{kronheimer}.
 To this end, we first prove the following lemma.

 \begin{lem} The complement of $X_\zeta$ contained in the gauge-theoretic moduli space $\X_{\tilde{\zeta}}$ is of higher codimension. \end{lem}